harveym4n4lili/DailyFlo/docs/development-journals/dev-log.md

 - Finish taskform creation and styling
 - Consider styling and implementing task detail modal
 - Plan how to design date pick modal

 ### Notes
 - No Notes
+---
+## [08/10/2025] - [Wednesday]

+### Today's Goals
+- [X] Implementing date picker modal and components
+- [X] Introduced new modal ehader component to be reused
+- [X] Implemented quick date options in date picker modal

+### Plans For Future
+- Finish date picker modal and styling
+- Plan how to implement calendar day view for select

+### Notes
+- No Notes